ansys/ansys-templates/doc/source/user_guide/usage.rst

    ansys-templates new --help

-For further information about how to use this command.
+for further information about how to use this command.

 Checking Current Version